 2. Why Do You Need an Auger?

 In order to understand why you might need an auger, it helps to learn how augers differ from other gardening tools.
-Most tools that one might use for digging — shovels, posthole diggers, digging bars and so on — require a lot of arm and hand strength.
-In addition, these tools all require that the user bends as he or she works, putting a great deal of strain on the back.
-An auger gets the job done quicker than a shovel while allowing the operator to stand upright.
+Most tools that one might use for digging — shovels, post-hole diggers, digging bars, and so on — require significant arm and hand strength.
+In addition, these tools all require that the user bends while they work, putting a great deal of strain on the back.
+Augers with longer shafts get the job done quicker than a shovel while allowing the operator to stand upright.
 Because the auger is meant to be held stationary as the hole is bored, there is less stress placed on the hands and arms, as well.

 For health reasons alone, augers are a worthwhile investment.
-However, for people who have a lot of digging to do, a power earth auger becomes a necessity.
-At-home gardeners facing dozens upon dozens of bulbs as well as annual and perennial plugs to plant will find that the job takes far less time with a flower-planting auger.
-On larger jobs — fencing or tree plantations, for instance — a powered auger minimizes the time spent digging and the manpower required, which offers cost savings to contractors and their customers.
+However, for people who have a lot of digging to do, an earth auger becomes a time-saving necessity.
+DIY gardeners planting dozens or hundreds of bulbs, as well as annual and perennial plugs, can turn an entire weekend’s worth of work into an afternoon with a Power Planter bulb auger.
+On larger jobs — fencing or tree planting, for instance — a powered auger minimizes the time spent digging and the effort required, which offers cost savings to professional contractors and their customers.